p-to-q/.github/profile/README.md

 Right now that means:

-- Today's AI is still bad; tomorrow's technology will be better.
+- Today's AI is still bad in many ordinary ways; tomorrow's technology will be better.
 - The bitter lesson we learn from it is that real-world data is continuous, high-dimensional, and noisy.
 - Consistently, the most successful implementations use simple, composable patterns rather than giant complex frameworks.
 - Like software in the 80s, there is a tremendous opportunity to build things that are not upgrades, but something completely different.